r-aath/DS_prep/README.md

 ## Notes

-- Paths in the notebook currently use absolute Windows paths.
-Update them to relative paths ASAP.
 - The current dataset is focused on sleep health and lifestyle attributes, just for the purpose of learning data analysis workflows.

 ## Next Steps